20 great spring drives

 Artists throw open their studios during the Bluff Country Studio Arts Tour on the last weekend of April.

 Lanesboro's Saturday-morning farmers' market, which features many Amish vendors, starts the first Saturday in May.
-On the third weekend in May, Preston celebrates Trout Days and Whalan puts on its famous Stand Still Parade.
+On the third weekend in May, Preston celebrates Trout Days.

 Follow Minnesota 16, also the Historic Bluff Country Scenic Byway.